The Real Dogs of

 Meet Archie*, a very Great Dane indeed.
 Archie is an elder statesman known to many for his extremely gentle but dignified bearing.
 He accepts the curiosity, pats and strokes of friends and strangers with patient aplomb, as though to rebuff them would be a failure of station and good character.
 That he enjoys the attention does not mean he intends to grovel for it.
 What is this big man about town all about?

-* This story was combined with Echo & Athena’s story in the WBP.
+* This story was combined with Echo & Athena’s story (below) in the White Bear Press.

 Say hi to Pippi, a 7-year-old English Bulldog.
 Actually, there’s nothing she’d like better.
 She has enough fans on ground in White Bear Lake to be a social media influencer.
 But she has neither fairness of face nor the blind ambition for pushing product.
 See what she does fantasize about.